Maturity Level 3 AI Fabs

 Implementation Framework

 Develop training programs to equip employees with necessary AI skills and knowledge.
-Empowering the workforce enhances adaptability and ensures successful adoption of AI technologies, ultimately contributing to improved operational resilience.
+Empowering the workforce enhances adaptability and ensures successful adoption of AI technologies, contributing to operational resilience.

 Establish metrics to monitor the performance of AI implementations.
 Regular evaluations help identify areas for improvement and ensure alignment with Silicon Wafer Engineering goals, enhancing overall operational effectiveness.